 If your vacation fantasy includes traveling to Mexico and reading your favorite author’s latest book on a comfortable lounge beside an infinity pool overlooking the peaceful Sea of Cortez —while you’re sipping a drink served by a pool butler – you may want to take advantage of the “Hot Type” program offered for book lovers at Las Ventanas al Paraiso in Los Cabos.

-This posh resort has arranged with various publishing houses so their guests can read advance copies of best-selling books.
+This posh resort has arranged with various publishing houses so their guests can read advance copies of best-selling books six weeks to six months before they’re on the shelves at bookstores.
 The resort also arranges gourmet dinners where guests can meet and speak with authors.

 ALSO – Other Rosewood properties offering the Hot Type program include: San Ysidro Ranch (Santa Barbara, CA) CordeValle (San Martin, CA), Rosewood Little Dix Bay (Virgin Gorda, BVI), Rosewood Mayakobá(Riviera Maya, Mexico), Caneel Bay (St. John, USVI), Jumby Bay (Antigua), and King Pacific Lodge (Princess Royal Island, BC, Canada)